-Mr X died leaving his holiday home which he had originally acquired for R200 000, with a market value of R950 000 at the time of death to his wife, Mrs X. The remainder of his assets which were held on capital account, were acquired after valuation date of 1 October 2001 by him at a cost of R600 000 (none of which qualified for any exclusions) and were valued at R1,5 million at the time of his death.
+Mr B died leaving his holiday home which he had originally acquired for R200 000, with a market value of R950 000 at the time of death to his wife, Mrs B. The remainder of his assets which were held on capital account, were acquired after valuation date of 1 October 2001 by him at a cost of R600 000 (none of which qualified for any exclusions) and were valued at R1,5 million at the time of his death.
+These assets were not acquired by Mrs B after Mr B's death.